microsoft/Azure-Analytics-and-AI-Engagement/Manufacturing/Readme-shell.md

  	![Selecting workspace 17](media/select-workspace17.png)

-**In this file, data type of 'CampaignRowKey' will change to 'string' format which we need to change back to 'number' format.**
+**In this file, data type of 'CampaignRowKey' will change to 'string' format.
+Please change the data type of column 'CampiagnRowkey' from string to number format.**

 50. **Select** 'CampaignRowKey' column (Column F of Excel).
 51. **Click** 'More Number Formats' from the format dropdown.